ptabriz/Interactions_Species_Urban_Density_IVE/README.md

 ## Installation
 1. Download the repository
-2. Copy the IVE_experiment folder on D drive.
+2. Copy the IVE_experiment folder on C drive.
 3. For DK2 : Make sure that the Oculus sdk runtime 0.8 is installed, otherwise use the provided installer to install it.
 4. For CV1 : Open Config.txt from IVE_experiment/Config directory, Change the runtime attribute to the most recent Oculus runtime version (eg., 1.3)